ir-engine/developer-docs/docs/manual/03_modules/01_engine/08_debugging/03_deployedInstanceServers.md

-# Debugging Deployed InstanceServers (and other Kubernetes pods)
+# Debugging deployed instanceservers (and other Kubernetes pods)

 Because of the nature of Kubernetes, logs of fatal errors on instanceserver or API pods can sometimes disappear before one has a chance to view them, as the pods that they were on are deleted, along with their logs.